Bernd Helfert - Director at Large

 Home Page Some other art by Anders Finer

-Arik is a Design student in Providence RI (USA).
-He enjoys evolutionary biology, all art made in the classical tradition, and transcending the human condition through various visual mediums.
+Arik is a designer in various mediums, including UI/UX/web design, illustration, and woodworking.
+He enjoys evolutionary biology, all art made in the classical tradition, and making better tools for people.

 Basu is the biological shell of an pre-singularity mind.
 This 'shell' is somewhere in the middle of what humans call the "teens".
 When the mind gathers some currency it wants to trade in this shell for something more lasting (say a few thousand years at least) and more efficient.
 In the meanwhile, the mind is interested in stuff such as physics, computers, medieval fantasy literature and of course the strange yet interesting concepts called "science fiction" and "philosophy".
 The mind is also considering studying something mundane and attending a thing that humans call "college" in the hope of getting something called a "job" (preferably one that brings him lots of currency).
 The shell is so useless that the mind prefers not to comment much on it.
 The mind also hopes to become a Godling and eventually participate in the Omega Point (if it gets a better shell that is).
 Discovered OA by accident while looking for information on destructive futuristic weaponry.
 His blog may be found here.
 Geek Code